Rockin’ Romance and Local Legends (Hour 2)

 Pamela from Wisconsin Rapids says, in the 1970s, heard the wedding song.

-There is love, Paul Stuckey, at most weddings.
+Paul Stuckey at most weddings.

-This was played at a lot of discos, reunited by peaches and herb.
+This was played at a lot of discos reunited by peaches and herb.

-Oh, great, great choices, Pamela.
+Great choices, Pamela.

 Thank you.